lwsrbrts/Nginx-Autoindex/README.md

 - New Folder

 To utilise these features, you'll need to enable the supported WebDAV methods with this modification to the appropriate `default.conf` file.
+There's a larger example of where this goes below!

 ```
 dav_methods PUT DELETE MKCOL COPY MOVE;